 A Preterist Commentary on Revelation 14: Summary and Highlights

-In the following Preterist Bible commentary on Revelation 14, the reader will be exposed to startling historical evidence of the fulfillment of every verse in Revelation 14 during the Jewish War.
-In Revelation 14:6-11 angels shout out warnings of impending judgment to the people of Babylon, which is Jerusalem.
-Witnesses to the Jewish War record a disembodied voice warning of disaster.
-Were this the threatening voices of the three angels of vs. 6-11?
+In the following Preterist Bible commentary on Revelation 14, the reader will be exposed to startling historical evidence of the fulfillment Revelation 14 during the Jewish War.
+In Revelation 14:6-11 angels shout out warnings of impending judgment to the people of Babylon, which is Jerusalem, similar to the voice warning of disaster mentioned by Josephus.
+Was this the threatening voices of the three angels of vs. 6-11?
 In Revelation 14:14-18 angels depart from the Temple and call out to Jesus who is seated on the clouds of heaven holding a sickle in preparation for the harvest at the end of the age.
 Could the fact that Jesus and the angels in vs. 14-18 are holding sickles hint at the fact that the events described in these verses transpired during the harvest months?
 Yes.
 The Jews revolted against Rome during the barley harvest, and the Roman offensive began at the start of the grape harvest hence the sickle imagery and grape harvest symbolism in these verses.
 Revelation 14:20 then predicts that blood will flow as high as a horse’s bridle for 1,600 stadia.
-The Jordan River is EXACTLY 1,600 stadia and was bloodied during Jewish War.
+The Jordan River is EXACTLY 1,600 Stadia and was bloodied during Jewish War.
 Read the following preterist commentary on Revelation 14 to see the stunning historical fulfillment of these prophecies–the more miraculous the prophecy, the more amazing the historical fulfillment!

 The following may seem unbelievable.
 However, all information is taken from unbiased historical records and is easily verifiable.
 Sources listed at the end.